Keywords

 Scleral lens, front surface eccentricity, higher order aberrations, refractive surgery, Small Incision Lenticule Extraction

-Small incision lenticule extraction (SMILE) is a keraratorefractive procedure that is popular as an effective surgical management of common refractive errors.1 The central corneal curvature is modified, making it flatter to correct myopia and steeper to correct hyperopia.
-Thus, influencing the corneal optical quality and producing aberrations leading to distorted images.
-SMILE may increase the total higher-order aberrations (HOAs) which are thought to be responsible for poor quality of vision, even with visual acuity (VA) of 20/25 or better.2 Many visual symptoms like starbursts, shadowing, reduction in contrast sensitivity and ghost images postoperatively may be secondary to an increase in the HOAs.3 Total HOAs induced after Wavefront-guided (WFG) keratorefractive procedures are similar to SMILE.2 Scleral contact lenses (SCLs) are large-diameter lenses that vault over the entire cornea, mask the corneal irregularity, and enhance vision in irregular corneas.4 They are known to effectively neutralize HOAs induced by the anterior corneal surface.5 The use of different eccentricities on the front surface of SCLs has been shown to improve the visual performance in eyes with irregular cornea by reducing the HOAs.6 This case demonstrates the impact of different FSEs in the Boston Sight Scleral (BSS) lens (Boston, Massachusetts, USA) on ocular aberrations and visual acuity, and also hypothesizes how eccentricity of SCLs can be calculated according to the asphericity of the posterior corneal surface.
+Small incision lenticule extraction (SMILE) is a keraratorefractive procedure widely used as an effective surgical treatment for common refractive errors.1 The central corneal curvature is modified, making it flatter to correct myopia and steeper to correct hyperopia.
+Thereby, influencing the corneal optical quality and producing aberrations leading to distorted images.
+SMILE may increase the total higher-order aberrations (HOAs), which are thought to be responsible for poor quality of vision, even with visual acuity (VA) of 20/25 or better.2 Many visual symptoms like starbursts, shadowing, reduction in contrast sensitivity and ghost images postoperatively may be secondary to an increase in the HOAs.3 Total HOAs induced after Wavefront-guided (WFG) keratorefractive procedures are similar to SMILE.2 Scleral contact lenses (SCLs) are large-diameter lenses that vault over the entire cornea, mask the corneal irregularity, and enhance vision in irregular corneas.4 They are known to effectively neutralize HOAs induced by the anterior corneal surface.5 The use of different eccentricities on the front surface of SCLs has been shown to improve the visual performance in eyes with irregular cornea by reducing the HOAs.6 This case demonstrates the impact of different FSEs in the Boston Sight Scleral (BSS) lens (Boston, Massachusetts, USA) on ocular aberrations and visual acuity, and also hypothesizes how eccentricity of SCLs can be calculated according to the asphericity (Q - value) of the posterior corneal surface.

 A female in her 20s presented with complaints of diminution of vision for both near and distance for the last 4 months associated with shadowing and ghosting of images after keratorefractive surgery.
 She had undergone SMILE surgery for myopic refractive error of -4.50 Dioptre Sphere (DS) in the right eye (RE), and -8.00 DS in the left eye (LE) 6 months back.